hop931/tech-portfolio/docs/about.md

 ---

 Hi, I am Haley Prengaman!
 I currently work as a full-time software engineer at L3Harris.
 I have had two previous internships at Johns Hopkins Applied Physics Lab and Mastercard.
+If you interested in learning more, visit my Project Tab.

 In Fall 2021, I will pursing a Masters in Computer Science.
 I have applied to Johns Hopkins and Georgia Tech.
 These programs are great for professionals because I can work full-time at my job while going to online classes at night.